meddle0x53/reacto/README.md

 ```

 Operation similar to `inject` are `diff`, which calls a given block for every
-two consequetly emitted values and the `Reacto::Trackable` resulting from it,
+two emitted in sequence values and the `Reacto::Trackable` resulting from it,
 emits this the block's return value.
 Another one is `each_with_object`, which
 calls a given block for each value emitted by the source with an arbitrary
 object given, and emits the initially given object.